LLMs can construct powerful representations

 Average performance over 15 EHRSHOT tasks comparing rubric methods against baselines

 Figure 1.
-Performance averaged over all 15 clinical prediction tasks.
+Performance averaged over all 15 clinical prediction tasks in the EHRSHOT benchmark.
 Rubric representations outperform naive text serialization (NaiveText), a clinical foundation model pretrained on 2.57M patients (CLMBR-T), and a count-feature gradient boosting machine (Count-GBM).

 Global Rubric Pipeline